Pearson-Higher-Ed/design/c/icons/v1.0.0-beta.8/index.md

   - type: two column
     text: |
-      Just use the specified glyphs from Font Awesome and inherit the font-size of the surrounding text.
+      Just use the specified glyphs from Font Awesome and inherit the font size and color of the surrounding text.

       A lone symbol should still be wrapped in the relevant type style (e.g. Basic Label).

+      See the [typography component](/design/c/typography/beta) for more information.

   - type: style table
     styles: